karmab/kcli/docs/index.md

 - access_mode: Way to access vms other ssh.
 Defaults to NodePort,in which case a svc with a nodeport pointing to the ssh port of the vm will be created.
 Otherpossible values are LoadBalancer to create a svc of type loadbalancer to point to the vm or External to connect using the sdn ip of the vm.
 If tunnel options are set, they take precedence
 - volume_mode: Volume Mode.
 Defaults to Filesystem (Block can be specified instead).
 - volume_access: Volume access mode.
 Defaults to ReadWriteOnce.
+- disk_hotplug: Whether to allow to hotplug (and unplug) disks.
+Defaults to false.
+Note it also requires to enable The HotplugVolumes featureGate within Kubevirt

 You can use the following indications to gather context, create a suitable service account and retrieve its associated token: